It's always a great time to visit Gatlinburg, but every season brings its own unique treasures to enjoy.

 This year, Kyker Farms is even offering a special Zombie adventure where visitors must fend off the hoards of the undead with paintball guns on this ride through the woods.

 From 1:00 pm to 5:00 pm, guests will find a great Halloween kick off activity at Ripley's Aquarium Plaza in the heart of downtown.
 Not only will this Halloween Trick Or Treat fair have plenty of fun displays and candy, but also there are also costume contests, pumpkin carving, and inflatables to play on!

 If you find yourself in Pigeon Forge on Oct.
-29, The Island offers a similar event from 5:30 pm until 9:00 pm that comes complete with candy stations, hayrides, ghost stories, and more!
-Also, on Oct 29, the Gatlinburg Recreation Department will host a Halloween Spooktacular at Mills Park to provide families a fun and safe trick or treating environment from 5 pm to 8 pm.
+28, The Island offers a similar event from 5:30 pm until 9:00 pm that comes complete with candy stations, hayrides, ghost stories, and more!

 More Great Ways to Celebrate Halloween in the Smoky Mountains

 Watch Scary Movies in your Cabin

 What's Halloween without fun thrills from a horror flick?
 If you book a Gatlinburg cabin with a theater system, you can be scared out of your wits like never before with large theater screens and quality surround sound.

 This classic fall activity is bound to delight the kids and a Smoky Mountain cabin with a deck is practically perfect for it!
 Afterward, you can roast some pumpkin seeds in your cabin's fully equipped kitchen for a tasty Halloween treat.